 Nettles also some nice science to back up its use: One study found that 600mg of the freeze-dried form in capsules daily was able to reduce symptoms compared to placebo and 48% of people in the study found it better than other over-the- counter medications.
 It works by inhibiting the breakdown of something called ‘mast cells’ in your body.

-The usual dose is 75 mg twice a day.
-IT’s important that any product you purchase be labeled “PA Free” for safety (PA’s are a chemical that can cause liver damage, but when removed from the herb, the product is considered safe) .
+Dose: 75 mg twice a day.
+It’s important that any product you purchase be labeled “PA Free” for safety (PA’s are a chemical that can cause liver damage, but when removed from the herb, the product is considered safe) .

 Large systematic reviews of the medical literature have shown that probiotics, taken for seasonal allergies, may improve the overall quality of life and reduce nasal allergy symptoms.

 You can take a probiotic supplement seasonally for extra support, and also include yummy live fermented foods like sauerkraut and fermented vegetables in your diet, or if you eat dairy, live whole milk yogurt.